mikhirurg/IDE-News/README.md

 <!-- Plugin description -->
 IntelliJNews is a great plugin that allows you to subscribe to different RSS channels and read news not leaving the IDE.

-This specific section is a source for the [plugin.xml](/src/main/resources/META-INF/plugin.xml) file which will be extracted by the [Gradle](/build.gradle.kts) during the build process.

-To keep everything working, do not remove `<!-- ... -->` sections.
 <!-- Plugin description end -->

 ## Installation